arungudelli/angularjswiki/content/en/pipes/_index.md

 }
 ```

-But the probelm with the above approach is the function in component template html is called every time when change detection occurs.
+But the probelm with the above approach is, the function in component template html is called every time when change detection occurs.

 For simple operations it might not be a problem.